clux/probes.hugo/content/post/2021-04-11-tempo-tracing.md

 opentelemetry-otlp = { version = "0.6.0", features = ["tokio"] }
 ```

-With this final setup, we can now see our `traceId` field in the logs, which we can copy-paste into tempo and step away from our application for a bit.
+With this final setup, we can now see our `trace_id` field in the logs, which we can copy-paste into tempo and step away from our application for a bit.

 ### Loki Configuration
-To avoid manual steps of going from logs to traces, we add a [Derived Field](https://grafana.com/docs/grafana/latest/datasources/loki/#derived-fields) in our configured logs data source, to regex our json logs for our `traceId`, and turn that into an internal link for Grafana to step into our Tempo data source.
+To avoid manual steps of going from logs to traces, we add a [Derived Field](https://grafana.com/docs/grafana/latest/datasources/loki/#derived-fields) in our configured logs data source, to regex our json logs for our `trace_id`, and turn that into an internal link for Grafana to step into our Tempo data source.

 TODO: image of the click split.